Actifio/restapisamples/Backup and DR.md

 ## Creating your Service Account

-From Google Console IAM & Admin panel in the project where Backup and DR was activated, go to Service Account and choose Create Service Account.
+From Cloud Console IAM & Admin panel in the project where Backup and DR was activated, go to **Service Account** and choose **Create Service Account**.
 You can also modify an existing one if desired.

-Give the account a name and ensure it has at least the following three roles:
+Ensure it has **one** of the two following roles:

+* ```Backup and DR User```
-* Backup and DR User
+* ```Backup and DR Admin```

-* Service Account User
+You then need to go to **IAM & Admin** > **Service Accounts**.
+Find that service account, select it, go to **PERMISSIONS,** select **GRANT ACCESS**, enter the principal (email address) of the service account we will activate or attach with one of the following roles (you don't need both).
+You can assign this to the same service account that was assigned the ```Backup and DR``` role:

-* Service Account Token Creator
+* ```Service Account Token Creator```

-In this example this is the service account that was created:

-* Service Account:   powershell@avwservicelab1.iam.gserviceaccount.com

-Note that you may over time find the two Service account roles get excess permissions like this:

-* Service Account Token Creator.
-7/9 excess permissions
+* ```Service Account OpenID Connect Identity Token Creator```

-* Service Account User               4/5 excess permissions
+> **Note**: We strongly recommend you do not assign either of these ```Token Creator``` roles to a service account at the project level.
+Doing so will allow that account to _impersonate_ any other service account, which will allow that user to login as any user that has access to a **Backup and DR** role.

 Decide where/how you will run your service account.
 You have two options:
-1. GCE Instance running as the service account
+1. Compute Engine Instance with attached service account

-In option 1 we are going to use a GCE instance to run our API commands/automation and because a GCE Instance can 'run' as a Service Account, we can avoid the need to install a service key on that host.
-The host needs the gcloud CLI installed (which is automatic if you use a Google image to create the instance).
+In option 1 we are going to use a Compute Engine instance to run our API commands/automation and because a Compute Engine Instance can have an attached Service Account, we can avoid the need to install a service key on that host.
+The host needs the GCloud CLI installed (which is automatic if you use a Google image to create the instance).

 In your project create or select an instance that you want to use for API operations.
-Ensure the instance is 'running' as the Service account that has the permissions detailed above.
+Ensure the service account that is attached to the instance has the permissions detailed above.
 You can use an existing instance or create a new one.
 If you need to change/set the Service Account, the instance needs to be powered off.

 2. Activate your service account on a host

-In option 2, we are going to use a GCE instance or external host/VM to run our API commands/automation, but we are going to *activate* the Service account using a JSON Key.
+In option 2, we are going to use a Compute Engine instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
 The host needs the **gcloud** CLI installed.

-We need to activate our service account since we are not executing this command from a GCE instance already running as that SA.
+We need to activate our service account since we are not executing this command from a Compute Engine instance with an attached service account.
-So firstly we need to download a JSON key from the Google console and copy that key to our relevant host:
+So firstly we need to download a JSON key from the Google Cloud Console and copy that key to our relevant host:

-1. Go to IAM & Admin →  Service Accounts
+1. Go to **IAM & Admin** →  **Service Accounts**
 1. Select your Service Account
-1. Go to Keys
+1. Go to **Keys**
-1. Select Add Key → Create new key
+1. Select **Add Key** → **Create new key**
-1. Leave key type as JSON and select CREATE
+1. Leave key type as JSON and select **CREATE**
 1. Copy the downloaded key to the relevant host

 Note that some projects may restrict key creation or set time limits on their expiration.